phalcon-orphanage/docs/en/validation.md

 <a name='callback'></a>
 ## Callback Validator
-By using `Phalcon\Validation\Validator\Callback` you can execute custom function which must return boolean or new validator class which will be used to validate the same field.
+By using [Phalcon\Validation\Validator\Callback](api/Phalcon_Validation_Validator_Callback) you can execute custom function which must return boolean or new validator class which will be used to validate the same field.
 By returning `true` validation will be successful, returning `false` will mean validation failed.
-When executing this validator Phalcon will pass data depending what it is - if it's an entity then entity will be passed, otherwise data.
+When executing this validator Phalcon will pass data depending what it is - if it's an entity (i.e. a model, a `stdClass` etc.) then entity will be passed, otherwise data (i.e an array like `$_POST`).
 There is example:

 ```php
 <?php